 Our pooling criteria for PCs also may affect prepayment rates, as discussed in the PC Offering Circular.
 We use mortgage information available to us to determine which Mortgages we will purchase, the prices we will pay for Mortgages, how to pool the Mortgages we purchase and which Mortgages we will retain in our own portfolio.
-The information we use varies over time, and may include, among other things, loan-to-value ratios, loan size and age, geographic distribution, weighted average interest rate, purpose or source of origination, borrower median income and credit scoring.
+The information we use varies over time, and may include, among other things, LTV ratios, loan sizes and ages, geographic distribution, weighted average interest rates, purposes or sources of origination, borrower median income and credit scoring.
 We have discretion to determine whether the Mortgages we purchase will be securitized or held in our portfolio.

 The rate of principal payments on a PC may fluctuate significantly from month to month as a result of fluctuations in the principal payment rates of its underlying Mortgages.
 A PC may experience payment behavior that is similar to or different from that experienced by other PCs backed by similar Mortgages.
-In addition, a PC could experience payment behavior that is significantly different from other PCs, particularly if it is backed by a relatively small number of Mortgages or Mortgages from only one originator, or if its pool has been formed specifically to emphasize one or more specific loan characteristics, such as borrower income, credit rating or loan size.
+In addition, a PC could experience payment behavior that is significantly different from other PCs, particularly if it is backed by a relatively small number of Mortgages or Mortgages from only one originator, or if its pool has been formed specifically to emphasize one or more specific loan characteristics, such as borrower income, credit score or loan size.
 We can make no representation concerning the particular effect that any factor may have on Mortgage prepayment behavior, or the prepayment rates for any type of Mortgage as compared to other kinds of Mortgages.